VormCorp/CodeSenseExam/README.md

 V3 is the latest release.
 I added basic browser security after finding casual/out of subject teachers didn't notice double tabbers and inspectors.
 The JS is therefore separated from the HTML.

-Both versions need a working internet connection for the CSS and some functionality.
+Both versions need a working internet connection for the CSS and some functionality.d

+**This is offered entirely 'as is' and unbranded to a large degree.
+V2 allows you to change the PIN (no hashing).
+Student email is given light validation (name@education.nsw.gov.au) and no verification.
+No data is stored.
+V3 would require reworking the hashing unless you want to use the PIN ID (see V2 code) 🙂 for that.

 ## Where does this sit in the new curriculum